JulianWe/Akash/README.md

 |`ACCOUNT_ADDRESS`| The address of your account. | akash1srujzhj2v9fkzhnn635udlczyhdpetuh34mhad* |
 |`KEYRING_BACKEND`| Keyring backend to use for local keys. (os,file or test) | os |
 |`KEY_NAME` | The name of the key you will be deploying from. | julian* |

-:information_source: **Note:** you can always check if all the required variables are set using "echo $variable" before your command.

 ## Prepare `akash` :cloud: